Non-Degree Seeking Applicants

 Students seeking a second bachelor’s degree are not special-status students.
 They must apply as regular full-time transfer applicants in every way except in awarding financial aid.
 Students who already have a bachelor’s degree are not eligible for financial aid from Colorado College.

-To apply, students must submit the following two business days prior to the block in which they hope to enroll to the office of admission:
+To apply, students must submit the following two weeks prior to the block in which they hope to enroll to the Office of Admission:

-- Submit their most recent academic transcript (college or secondary school) at least two weeks prior to the start of the block.
+- Submit their most recent academic transcript (college or secondary school).

 - If admitted, you will work with the Registrar's Office to determine course availability.